-While the preference of individual stakeholders for the deployment of a certain radio technology standard must be respected, a cooperative solution to the interoperability issue between technologies and across borders must be defined.
+While the preference of individual stakeholders for the deployment of a certain radio technology standard must be respected, a cooperative solution to the service interoperability issue between technologies and across borders must be defined.

 Finally, there is a need to advance standardisation of C-ITS solutions in general.
-Whereas 5G systems for CAM will go well beyond the scope of C-ITS, progress made in the context of 5G corridors may be important elements for advancing C-ITS standardisation and implementation towards more elaborated functionalities such as overall traffic situation awareness and anticipation beyond line-of-sight/line-of sensors.
+Whereas 5G systems for CAM will go well beyond the scope of C-ITS, progress made in the context of 5G corridors may contain important elements for advancing C-ITS standardisation in the various specification for and SDOs and its implementation towards more elaborated functionalities, such as overall traffic situation awareness and anticipation beyond line-of-sight/line-of sensors.